When Would a Law of Property (LPA) Act Receiver be Appointed

 2.3 there is another breach of the Act.

 A Law of Property Act (LPA) Receivers powers are limited to collecting rents and income, however the Law of Property Act Receiver does have a duty to keep property in good repair and to insure the property.
+However is most modern charge documents the LPA Receiver's powers have been significantly extended to allow the Receiver to sell the property, develop the property and improve its value, if necessary.

 Obtain a copy of the Law of Property Act 1925 to fully understand when a Law of Property Act (LPA) Receiver may be appointed.